Python Encapsulation

 Name Mangling in Python

-Python internally modifies private names using name mangling.
+Python internally modifies private names using a process called name mangling.

-• This avoids accidental access and conflicts in subclasses
+• This avoids accidental access and naming conflicts in subclasses

 4321